-The following image indicates the location of the power button with optional fingerprint reader and provides a visual representation of the removal procedure.
-Fingerprint-reader cable is optional and is available only on the computers that are shipped with fingerprint reader configuration.
+The following image indicates the location of the power button and provides a visual representation of the removal procedure.

 - 1. Remove the two screws (M1.6x2) that secure the power button to the palm-rest and keyboard assembly. - 2.
-Lift the power button, along with the optional fingerprint-reader cable, off the slot on the palm-rest and keyboard assembly.
+Lift the power button off the slot on the palm-rest and keyboard assembly.

-Installing the power button with optional fingerprint reader
+Installing the power button